Stony Brook University (N.Y.), B.S., 1972

-In a practice spanning nearly 30 years, Larry Sherlock has achieved notable success both at the Tax Division of the Justice Department and at Chamberlain Hrdlicka, including a record of more than 40 cases tried to completion before judges or juries and numerous others decided on motions for summary judgment.
+In more than 30 years of practice, Larry has achieved success both at the Tax Division of the Justice Department and at Chamberlain Hrdlicka.
+He has a record of more than 40 cases tried to completion before judges and juries.

-His practice focuses primarily on negotiating and litigating federal tax disputes, including disputes arising out of income tax audits, estate and gift tax valuation questions and criminal investigations; representing businesses and individuals before IRS agents, the IRS Appeals Office, the U.S. Tax Court, U.S. Court of Federal Claims, Federal District Courts and Federal Courts of Appeal.
+His practice focuses on negotiating and litigating federal tax disputes, including disputes arising out of income tax audits, estate and gift tax valuation questions and criminal investigations.

-Mr. Sherlock represents a wide variety of clients, from Fortune 500 companies to small "mom and pop" businesses and individuals.
-Most recently, he has handled matters that resulted in favorable outcomes at IRS Appeals and in court over complex income tax questions and over IRS challenges to estate tax valuations of family limited partnerships.
+Most recently, Larry has handled matters that resulted in favorable outcomes at IRS appeals and in court related to complex income tax questions and IRS challenges to estate tax valuations of family limited partnerships.

 - Represented a large car dealership at trial in the Tax Court and reduced a $540,000 tax deficiency to $-0- by proving that assets sold at a loss were inventory rather than capital assets.